wejgaard/TclForth/README.md

 #TclForth#

-<a href="#source-files">source files</a>

 TclForth is a Forth system that uses Tcl/Tk as its native language.
 The Forth source code is compiled to Tcl procedures for execution in the Tcl run time system.
 Tcl commands and Forth words coexist as a symbiosis of Tcl and Forth.
 TclForth applications run unchanged wherever Tcl runs, e.g. Windows, OS-X and Linux.

-#### Installation = Download and Unzip #
+# Installation = Download and Unzip #

 The unzipped systems are immediately executable.

-#### Executables #
+# Executables #

 The Windows and OS X executables are [starpacks](http://wiki.tcl.tk/3663) .
 They contain a Tcl runtime system for the platfom and a load routine for the TclForth source files.
 Double click the executable to start TclForth.